 POSITION TITLE: Clinical Coordinator

-SCHEDULE: General hours are Monday-Friday 8:30am-4:30pm.
+SCHEDULE: Monday-Thursday, 7:30am-6:00pm.
 Weekend and afternoon shifts may be required on occasion.
 Administrative/Clinical On-Call will be shared with the ACT Team Leader.
-Details to be determined.

 RainCity Housing serves a diverse group of people and we need a staff group that reflects the diversity.
 People of diverse backgrounds and cultures are encouraged to apply.